libsl3 1.3.51003

 sl3::Database

-It can be directly used, but it has also a virtual destructor and can be used as a base class.
+It can be used directly, but it also has a virtual destructor and can be used as a base class.

 Types in libsl3

-The types in libsl3 are those which are available in datatypes as sqlite does.
+The types in libsl3 are those available in the datatypes SQLite provides.

 There is one additional sl3::Type.

-In sqlite a clomun can hold different types and libsl3 supports this concept.
+In SQLite, a column can hold different types, and libsl3 supports this concept.

 See sl3::DbValue for more information.